MikeyBurkman/partymoji/README.md

 ### TODO

 1. Changing things while stuff is being computed can lead to undefined behavior
-2. Add a preview GIF to the effect dialog window
+2. Flickering when adding a new effect on prod
-3. Flickering when adding a new effect on prod
+3. Let params receive the current image when calculating default values